 74 Pages Posted: 1 Nov 2017 Last revised: 15 Dec 2019

-To finance unemployment insurance benefits, states raise payroll taxes on employers who engage in layoffs.
-Since tax rates increase in response to layoffs, taxes are highest for troubled firms after downturns, potentially hampering labor demand and employment during recoveries.
-Using full-population administrative records from Florida, I estimate the causal effect of these targeted tax increases on firm behavior leveraging a regression kink design in the tax schedule.
-UI tax hikes reduce firm hiring and employment substantially, with no effect on layoffs or worker earnings.
+To finance unemployment insurance, states raise payroll tax rates on employers who engage in layoffs.
+Tax rates are, therefore, highest for firms after downturns, potentially hampering labor-market recovery.
+Using full-population, administrative records from Florida, I estimate the effect of these tax increases on firm behavior leveraging a regression kink design in the tax schedule.
+Tax hikes reduce hiring and employment substantially, with no effect on layoffs or wages.
 The results imply unanticipated costs of the financing regime which reduce the optimal benefit calculation by a quarter and account for a tenth of the unemployment after the Great Recession.

 Keywords: Unemployment, Taxation, Labor Demand